You are here:

 Find a mutually convenient time

 Generally, governor visits are more productive when conducted during a school day, although this can be difficult if you have a full-time job.
-Note also that while coronavirus-related protective measures are in place, you need to consider how to do this safely - see more in the section below.

 Read our advice on school governors' right to time off work for more information about this.